It’s Just Like Swimming a Lap

 It’s taken years for my brain and sense of self to adjust, but I no longer think about whether, or how I swim.
 I simply jump in and do it, a bit differently than before.

 I have gathered many tools and resources to help me on this journey.
 First among them is the love and tolerance of Cheryl.
 She has said two things which have sustained me.
 First, when deciding on treatment, she stated, “What I care about most is your survival.”
 Our new sex life would be what it would be, and she knew we would come to that the way we have approached everything – together.
 And, she acknowledged she did have an interest in the return, in some form, of that sex life: “It’s my penis, too!”
 Next, I found research studies and other resources which detailed specific ways to perform the required rehabilitation.
 Viagra, a vacuum erection device, Kegel’s exercises, a vibratory sex toy have all been essential.
-Finally, seeking out other men who have gone or are going through the same recovery journey has provided and emotional ecosystem in which to attempt and persist in my rehab.
+Finally, seeking out other men who have gone or are going through the same recovery journey has provided an emotional ecosystem in which to attempt and persist in my rehab.

 Over the last seven months, I have worked on re-building my sex life, usually alone, at times with Cheryl.
-Viagra daily for the first six months helped neurochemical function in my penis.
+Viagra daily for the first six months helped retain the neurochemical function in my penis.
 Five to ten minutes most days with the Vacurect pulled blood into the vessels essential for engorgement and erection so they did not atrophy.
-Stimulating orgasm in my flaccid penis helped keep the re-growing nerves regain their function.
+Stimulating orgasm in my flaccid penis helped the re-growing nerves regain their function.
 And playing in bed with Cheryl kept our tenderness towards each other alive.
 We used the drugs, the pump, the toy, and while penetration was possible, I could not link in the orgasm.
 It was too much like work, too artificial, not the playful fun it once had been.

 At my six month check-up with the surgeon, we discussed this a bit.
 I told him I still had not “put it all together”.
 We talked a bit about using penile injections to reliably produce an erection, to get us over the hump, so to speak.
 I said, no, I want to wait nine months after the surgery for that.
 I wanted to try and reconstitute what had once been unconscious, so natural, naturally.